brettmillerb/Pester-Wiki/Installation-and-Update.md

 ```

 ### PowerShell 2
 On PowerShell 2 you can use an alternative to PowerShellGet called PSGet.
 See installation [instructions here](http://psget.net/).
+When you have the package manager installed, please start a new _administrator_ PowerShell window and use:
 ```powershell
 Install-Module -Module Pester
 ```